With Every Beat of My Heart

-"With Every Beat of My Heart" is a song recorded by American singer-songwriter and actress Taylor Dayne for her second studio album, Can't Fight Fate (1989), which reached the Top 5 position on the Billboard Hot 100.
+"With Every Beat of My Heart" is a song recorded by American singer Taylor Dayne for her second studio album, Can't Fight Fate (1989), which reached the Top 5 position on the Billboard Hot 100.
 Released on October 10, 1989, the song written by Lotti Golden, Tommy Faragher and Arthur Baker, and produced by Ric Wake, was the lead single, kicking off Dayne’s Arista Records debut LP, Can't Fight Fate.
-The B-side is a non-album track, ("All I Ever Wanted" written by A. Forbes/P. Lallemend/T. Derkach).

 "With Every Beat of My Heart" became Dayne's fifth consecutive top-ten single in the United States, reaching number five on the Billboard Hot 100 in December 1989.
 It also peaked at number five in Canada and number 53 in the United Kingdom.